kyma-project/kyma/docs/kyma/01-01-in-a-nutshell.md

 type: Overview
 ---

-Kyma allows you to extend applications through microservices and lambda functions.
+Kyma allows you to extend applications with microservices and lambda functions.
 You first connect your application to a Kubernetes cluster and expose the application's API or Events securely.
-You can then create microservices or functions, trigger them to react to particular Events or calls to your application's API, and this way implement the business logic you require.
-You can also limit the time spent on coding and simply use the in-built cloud services from the Service Catalog portfolio, exposed by open service brokers from such cloud providers as GCP, Azure, and AWS.
+You can then create microservices or functions, trigger them to react to particular Events or calls to your application's API, and implement the business logic you require.
+To limit the time spent on coding, use the in-built cloud services from the Service Catalog, exposed by open service brokers from such cloud providers as GCP, Azure, and AWS.

 Kyma comes equipped with those out-of-the-box functionalities:

 - Service-to-service communication and proxying (Istio-based [Service Mesh](/components/service-mesh/#overview-overview))
 - In-built [monitoring](/components/monitoring/#overview-overview), [tracing](/components/tracing/#overview-overview), and [logging](/components/logging/#overview-overview) (Grafana, Prometheus, Jaeger), Loki, Kiali)
-- Secure [authentication and authorization](/components/security/#overview-overview) (Dex, Service Identity, TLS, Role Based Access Control)
+- Secure [authentication and authorization](/components/security/#overview-overview) (Dex, Ory, Service Identity, TLS, Role Based Access Control)
 - The catalog of services to choose from ([Service Catalog](/components/service-catalog/#overview-overview), [Service Brokers](https://kyma-project.io/docs/components/service-catalog/#service-brokers-service-brokers))
 - The development platform to run lightweight functions in a cost-efficient and scalable way ([Serverless](/components/serverless/#overview-overview), Kubeless)
 - The endpoint to register Events and APIs of external applications ([Application Connector](/components/application-connector/#overview-overview))